 Today, you are going to leave Nepal, so our representative will transfer you to the airport and you will catch your return flight to home.

 - All arrival and departure transfer services to and from airports, both Domestic and International, with other necessary surface transport (by A/C Vehicles) as per itinerary.

-- Assistance at the International Airport by K2 Trek representatives while arriving and departing.
+- Assistance at the International Airport by Himalayan Alpine Adventure representatives while arriving and departing.